Task streams

 Stream //Ace/fixbug1 reloaded.

-An alternative to deleting or unloading a task stream is to convert it into a regular stream, such as a development stream.
-If you edit more than half the files in your task stream, that stream no longer reduces repository metadata.
+An alternative to deleting or unloading a task stream is to convert it into a development stream.
+If you edit more than half the files in your task stream, that stream will no longer reduces repository metadata when it is deleted or unloaded.
 In this case, consider converting your task stream.